sunilpandey/keyvalue-demo/README.md

       this.vehicleCategories.set(vehicle.company, (this.vehicleCategories.get(vehicle.company) ??
 0) + 1);
     });
 ```
-Now `vehicleCategories` has key/value pair of vehichle company and total number of vehicle registed of that companies.
+Now `vehicleCategories` has key/value pair of vehicle companies and total number of vehicles registed for each companies.

 ### Iterating map in template file
-Now application can iterate map in template file with the keyValue pipe like below
+Angular support direct iteration of map using it's structural directive `ngFor` and with the help of keyValue pipe.
+Now application can iterate map in template file in following way
 ```html
 <div>
   <h1>Vehicle List</h1>